Octal450/MD-11/CONTRIBUTING.md

 - Use lowerCamelCase or underscores for naming Nasal variables/functions (someFunction, some_function).
 - Comments optional for XML, mandatory for Nasal.
 - Do not add a comment to every line, only to functions/groups of code.
-- Remove .ac or .bak files, unless absolutely needed.
+- Remove .bak or .blend files, unless absolutely needed.
 - Leave one extra line at the bottom of each file.

 ## Formatting Guidelines: